orstavik/JoiEvents/docs/6_TouchGestures/Problem6_TapDance.md

 `.preventDefault()` in the MergedEvent to the `.preventDefault()` in the trigger event.
 That means that if you want to use a single event listener for both mouse and touch using a pointer event, you can do so, but only up to the point when you need to call `.preventDefault()`.
-At that point native, merged pointer events will fail you.

-> Merging events without binding `preventDefault()` is not painful for the browser.
-> However, it is a bit painful for the developers.
->  * First the developer is told he can control mouse and touch from a single event;
->  * then he makes a single pointer event listener function;
->  * then he finds out that the pointer event is not really encompassing the triggering touch event as it
->    lacks access to the touch event's `.preventDefault()`; and
->  * so then the developer must backtrack again and add additional event listeners for the triggering
->    touch events again.
-> MergedEvents should map to the trigger event's `.preventDefault()`, not only their other values.
-> Not mapping `.preventDefault()` in MergedEvents will set the developer up for disappointment.

 Third step is left foot back.

 ## Step 4: passive-aggressive `touchstart` in Chrome